 2. Problem Resolution

 When independent research and ratings agency Canstar Blue surveyed Australian’s about their levels of satisfaction with real estate agents, one of the top drivers of customer satisfaction was Problem Resolution.
 First National Real Estate was rated five stars in this category and it’s essential that your property manager has mastered this skill.
 When tenants can’t pay the rent, demand something unreasonable, or have been the source of a complaint from neighbours, a property manager needs to bring his or her strategic resolution and diplomacy skills to the fore.
-This is where the wheat gets sorted from the chaff and more experienced property managers can de-escalate problems where a junior may inadvertently pour fuel on the fire.
+This is where the difference becomes clear .
+More experienced property managers can de-escalate problems, where a junior may inadvertently pour fuel on the fire.

-The more properties a property manager has to manage the more chance there is to drop the ball.
+The more properties a property manager has to manage the more chance of miss-management.
 A good property manager will typically be expected to manage about 120 properties.
 More than this and there’s an increased risk that attention to detail might start to slip, especially if the agency doesn’t use sophisticated property management software systems.
 Ask how many properties the real estate agency manages and how many property managers it employs.

 4. Who will manage my property?

 Some real estate agencies employ a Business Development Manager (BDM) within their rental department.
 Their role is solely to meet landlords like yourself, provide you with a management submission, and win your business.
 The important question to ask is therefore ‘who will be managing my property’?
 The BDM may impress you but that’s not much good if once you’ve signed the paperwork your property is handed to a junior.
 Ask whether you will have an individual property manager working on your property all the time or whether there is a pool of property managers who float across all of the properties the agency manages.
-Ask to meet the team if that’s the case, or your individual manager.
+Ask to meet the team if that’s the case, or the individual manager the BDM recommends prior to signing a management agreement.

 It’s important to take a look at the reviews a real estate agency receives on their Google Business page.
-This is where tenants will often loudly proclaim their disatisfaction and this can provide some insight to a real estate agency’s professional standards.
-Just bear in mind that bad reviews are written by disgruntled tenants, more often than not when they’ve been met with the consequences of breaching the terms of their lease in some way.
-However, if all the reviews reflect a longterm tendency of the real estate agency’s staff to not respond to maintenance requests, phone calls, emails and the like, there’s probably a good chance that the standard of property management is not going to impress you either.
+This is where tenants will often loudly proclaim their dissatisfaction and this can provide some insight to a real estate agency’s professional standards.
+Just bear in mind that bad reviews are sometimes written by tenants who may have breached the terms of their tenancy agreement and/or legislative parameters set in place.
+That said, if all the reviews reflect a long-term tendency of the real estate agency’s staff to not respond to maintenance requests, phone calls, emails and the like, there’s probably a good chance that the standard of property management is not going to impress you either.

 Collecting the rent is central to property management success so ask your property manager what percentage of the agency’s tenants are currently in arrears.
-It’s normal for an agency to have a small percentage, perhaps between one or two percent, but if the property manager doesn’t know or the figure is much higher, be afraid.
-Be very afraid.
+It’s normal for an agency to have a small percentage, perhaps between one or two percent, but if the property manager doesn’t know or the figure is much higher, be wary.

 8. Marketing of vacancies